Secure Context Value Model

 • The MCP server becomes the inspectable access layer.

-• Hosted MCP policy, private context, drift monitoring, receipts, eval replay, and trust-center APIs become the paid surface.
+• Hosted MCP policy, private context, drift monitoring, receipts, eval replay, and trust-center APIs become the hosted-ready surface.

 • Customer telemetry becomes the proof point for ROI and renewal.

 That is a more credible path than selling prompts.
-A buyer can inspect the technical artifacts, understand the economic assumptions, and see exactly what still needs to be built for hosted enterprise value.
+A reviewer can inspect the technical artifacts, understand the economic assumptions, and see exactly what still needs to be built for hosted trust value.

 MCP examples